-- Leave the house in a clean and tidy condition - · Leave the house in reasonable decorative order - Remove all belongings without written permission, reinstate originals or similar to originals and put right any damage caused
+- · Leave the house in a clean and tidy condition - Leave the house in reasonable decorative order - Remove all belongings - Remove any fixtures and fittings which have been installed without written permission, reinstate originals or similar to originals and put right any damage caused - Do the repairs they are obliged to do - Damage caused by accident which arise due to misuse or negligence e.g. fire from an unattended candle or pan - Apply for compensation for alterations or improvements (where permission was previously approved) in accordance with the Right to Improve.